Skip to main content

 Options:

---config Set path to the ORM configuration file [string]
+--config Set path to the ORM configuration file [array]

 -v, --version Show version number [boolean]